tanykim/personal-website/src/contents/about-me.md

 Currently I am a lead experience designer at [Airbnb](https://www.airbnb.com) focusing on designing internal products such as A/B testing tools and metric systems.
 Prior to that, I worked as a data visualization designer and visual analytics engineer at Meta.
 I hold a Ph.D. in Digital Media from Georgia Tech, where my research explored the rhetoric and aesthetics of visualization as a data-based cultural interface.
 I also have a background in Industrial Design from KAIST, Korea.

 Outside of my professional work, I have a deep love for swimming.
 I work as a part-time assistant coach for Temescal Aquatics Masters in Oakland, California.
-Whenever I travel, I make it a point to checking out [public swimming pools](https://www.google.com/maps/d/viewer?mid=1xSF1P30uBUzUx5PpX1M7iTLi8Ao&hl=en&femb=1&ll=0%2C0&z=1), as it's one of my favorite activities
+Whenever I travel, I make it a point to checking out [public swimming pools](https://www.google.com/maps/d/viewer?mid=1xSF1P30uBUzUx5PpX1M7iTLi8Ao&hl=en&femb=1&ll=0%2C0&z=1), as it's one of my favorite activities.

+I have a dog named Juniper, and she's a [good girl](https://www.instagram.com/juniper.mongmong/).